 Although prostitution is illegal in the Philippines, an estimated 800,000 women and girls are affected.
-Poverty, unemployment and poor prospects make them easy victims of traffickers who force them into prostitution.
-Especially in times of crisis, the number of victims increases.
-In Davao City alone, the capital of Mindanao Island, which is characterized by conflict and poverty, there are an estimated 4,000 prostitutes, 40 percent of whom are under the age of 18.
+Poverty, unemployment and poor socio-economic prospects make them easy victims of traffickers - who force them into prostitution.
+Especially in times of crises, the number of victims increases.
+In Davao City alone, the capital of Mindanao Island, which is characterized by conflict and poverty, it is estimated that there are around 4,000 prostitutes, 40 percent of whom are under the age of 18.

-Our partner organization Talikala looks after girls and women aged 12 to 68.
-When they come to Talikala, they have experienced stressful situations, including abuse, violence, sexually transmitted diseases, unwanted pregnancies, abortions and drug abuse.
-Together with our partner organization Talikala, we take action against the vulnerability of women and children to human trafficking for sexual exploitation.
-In addition, we are implementing measures in nine selected communities in the city of Davao City to combat the increasing number of cases of sexual abuse on the Internet.
+Our partner organization, Talikala looks after girls and women aged 12 to 68.
+Those that seek Talikala’s help have endured traumatizing and/or stressful situations – i.e. abuse, violence, contracted sexually transmitted diseases, unwanted pregnancies, abortions and drug abuse.
+Together with our partner organization - Talikala, we act to address the vulnerability of women and children to human trafficking for sexual exploitation.
+In addition, weimplement measures in nine selected communities in the city of Davao City to combat the increasing number of cases of sexual abuse on the Internet.

 ---|---|